simchev/cryptochev/README.md

 # Cryptochev

 Cryptographic module in Go.

-TODO:
-- Implement errors
-- Restructure project?
+For now there's only classical ciphers.